 - Purchase of lab equipment to be used for UCO-related instrumentation work

-- Writing of major external funding proposals for UCO-related instrumentation
+- Support for writing of major external funding proposals for UCO-related instrumentation

-- PI activities for a major Lick, Keck or TMT instrument
+- Leadership roles for a major Lick, Keck or TMT instrument

 - Leadership role in fostering international technological or scientific collaboration or partnerships for UCO facilities or instruments